zertico/api-client/README.md

 ```

 ## TODO
-   * Add Support to Typhoeus and Faraday
+   * Add Support to Faraday
    * Add more Response Handlers

 ## Contributing